Luk-kar/Home-Market-Harvester/README.md

 Data is collected from the websites [`olx.pl`](https://www.olx.pl/) and [`otodom.pl`](https://www.otodom.pl/), which feature listings from the Polish property market.

-The program is engineered to execute on a local machine, utilizing exclusively open-source tools, augmented by two external services for data enhancement.
+The program is engineered to execute on a local machine, utilizing exclusively free-of-charge, open-source tools, augmented by two external services for data enhancement.
 These services include geolocation enrichment via [`Nominatim`](https://nominatim.org/release-docs/latest/library/Getting-Started/) and travel time estimation through [`api.openrouteservice`](https://openrouteservice.org/).
-It's crucial to obtain and configure the necessary API keys for [`api.openrouteservice`](https://openrouteservice.org/) to ensure the seamless operation of these features.
+It's crucial to obtain and configure the necessary API keys for [`api.openrouteservice`](https://openrouteservice.org/).
 The presentation layer of the project is developed with the [`streamlit`](https://docs.streamlit.io/) framework, enabling the deployment of an interactive dashboard accessible through a local URL, effectively making the insights publicly available.

 ## 📊 Data Visualization